A macular hole describes a small gap which develops in the macula at the centre of your retina.

 Having an eye examination at least every one to two years, as advised by your optometrist, is the best way to make sure your eyes are healthy and that no new eye conditions are developing.
 There is nothing you can do to fix a macular hole yourself and, in most cases, treatment is required as recommended by your ophthalmologist.

-Being diagnosed with an eye condition can be very upsetting.
-You may find that you are worried about the future and how you will manage with a change in your vision.
+It’s completely natural to be upset when you’ve been diagnosed with a macular hole, and it’s normal to find yourself worrying about the future and how you will manage with a change in your vision.
 All these feelings are natural.
 We’re here to support you every step of the way, and to answer any questions you may have – just get in touch with our Sight Loss Advice Service.

 Many people who have macular hole surgery have some visual improvement afterwards in that eye.
 However, if your vision remains reduced after your surgery, there are lots of things you can do to make the most of the vision you still have.
-A low vision assessment can explore how to make the most of your sight.
-This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
-Your GP, optometrist or ophthalmologist can refer you to your local low vision service for an assessment.
+This may mean making things bigger, using brighter lighting, or using colour to make things easier to see.
 You can also find out tips for making the most of your sight by downloading our guide: